I’m going to be straight with you:

 #3 – Relevance

-Picking relevant keywords is simply a matter of thinking what you can offer that matches the given keyword.
+Picking relevant keywords during your keyword research is simply a matter of thinking what you can offer that matches the given keyword.

 Let’s say you worked for Chubbies, the company shown before, and you found the keyword “sports shoes” has over 10k searches per month in the United States.